 The DfE (2019) recommends 'that all primary schools should have a sex education programme tailored to the age and the physical and emotional maturity of the pupils.'
-Although, 'sex education is not compulsory in primary schools', some elements of sex education are taught at Knebworth through the national science curriculum.
+Although, 'sex education is not compulsory in primary schools', some elements of sex education are taught at

+Knebworth through the national science curriculum.

-At Knebworth School, puberty is taught as a statutory requirement of Health Education and covered by the Kapow Scheme of Work the 'Safety and the Changing Body' unit.
-The unit teaches sensitively, progressively and ageappropriately.
+At Knebworth School, puberty is taught in conjunction with the science curriculum, as a statutory requirement of Health Education through Kapow's 'Safety and the Changing Body' unit.
+The unit teaches content sensitively, progressively and age-appropriately.
 It is important to equip children with the knowledge to help them stay safe, understand the changing adolescent body, puberty and how to cope with change.